 Want to try the VPN rated #1 for Singapore for free with no restrictions for an entire month?
 NordVPN offers a fully-featured risk-free 30-day trial if you sign up at this page.

 There are no hidden gotchas – if you decide NordVPN isn't the right VPN for you, simply contact their support team before the 30-day free trial expires and they’ll give you a full refund no questions asked.
 Start your NordVPN trial here.

 I ranked the top seven Singapore VPNs using the following criteria:

 - Fast connections with unlimited bandwidth and no data caps

 - Good native app support

-Here’s my top 5 picks for the best VPNs to use in Singapore.
+Here are my top seven picks for the best VPNs to use in Singapore.

 Privacy isn’t an issue, as the provider follows a strict no-logs policy and accepts Bitcoin, which does a great job of keeping your payment info anonymous.

-This provider has most of the popular app platforms covered thanks to apps for Android, Windows, macOS, iOS, Linux and Android TV devices.
-Browser extensions for Chrome and Firefox are also available.
+This provider has most of the popular app platforms covered thanks to apps for Android, Windows, macOS (with native M1/M2 support), iOS, Linux, Amazon Fire and Android TV devices.
+Browser extensions for Chrome, Edge and Firefox are also available.